aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01b-mysql-lab.md

 # Lab 01b: Explore Azure Database for MySQL

+## Lab scenario
-In this exercise you'll provision an Azure Database for MySQL resource in your Azure subscription.
+In this lab, you'll provision an Azure Database for MySQL resource in your Azure subscription.

-## Objectives
+## Lab objective

-In this lab, you will complete the following exercise:
+In this lab, you will perform:

 + Task 1: Provision an Azure Database for MySQL resource